 Best Fishing Line for Pike

-A third huge advantage of braid is that it is highly sensitive and virtually has no stretch to it at all.
-This gives you much more direct contact with your lure in the water and lets you feel any little tug or strike by a pike.
-This can decide whether or not you hook the fish, especially when they are rather picky and don’t really go for the lure wholeheartedly.
+Another huge advantage of braid is that it is highly sensitive and virtually has no stretch to it.
+This gives you much more direct contact with your lure in the water and lets you feel and react to any content by a fish, no matter how careful it might be.